Friends of the Dog

 I can safely say that if your dog is properly socialized and not the least bit aggressive, the chances of having a one-time “freak” occurrence such as this would be highly unlikely.
 However, as a trainer (and also a parent, neighbor, friend, etc.), I also know that more than one “freak” incident is not a coincidence.
 It’s a behavior problem.

 I’m often amazed at how frequently people will look the other way and not do something about their dog having a problem.
 I understand it’s upsetting.
 I realize dog training costs money and takes time to practice.
-But in the scheme of things, it seems far more costly, both emotionally and financially, to endure incidents such as bitten people, police at the door, angry neighbors and more.
+But in the scheme of things, it seems far more costly, both emotionally and financially, to endure incidents such as bitten people, police at the door, angry neighbours and more.

 Working with your pet on a behavior problem now can prevent much aggravation from occurring in the future.
 In addition, stopping the problem before there are any more incidences could be a matter of life or death for your dog.